NicoMandel/rosprofiler/README.md

 ## Nico Potential Fixes

 * [ ] check if the `_update_node_list`- function, [here](./src/rosprofiler/profiler_Nano.py#L148) does not work due to mavros length!
+    * [ ] should not -since it is only one node, just running a fuckton of topics
+* [ ] Check what unit the Nano power logging is in - see tegratsats

 ## NICO Nice-to-Haves